Irwin-Calmag/Ecommerce-Sales/README.md

  ...THEY SHOULD BE TIED TO THE INSIGHTS WEVE FOUND- LIST THE PRODUCTS AND GIVE A REASON WHY SO E.G GIVEN THE UPWARD TREND IN ELECTRIC LETTER OPENERS AND BLANK IN THE TECHNOLOGY  CATEGORY CONSIDER RE-ALLOCATING MARKETTING
  BUDGET FOR THE NEXT 2 YEARS TO FOCUS ON THESE PRODUCTS....NB: what if asked this in an interview(16:01)..can explain it??
  1. Sales and Marketing Strategy Enhancement
- - Hire marketing managers, run influencer campaigns, and use retargeting ads in both office supplies and technology product categories to help boost the sales.
+    - Given the declining performance on both office supplies and technology product categories consider hiring marketing managers and running influencer campaigns for six months to help boost the sales.
+    - December being the worst performing month, try to run holiday smart promotions e.g digital gift cards to attract customers, and exclusive discounts to help maximize revenue.
  2. Data Analysis and Reporting Enhancement
-  - Analyze California’s success (63% of West’s sales) and implement similar regional marketing campaigns.
+    - Consider analyzing California’s success (63% of West’s sales) and implement similar strategies on other states like Louisiana.
-  - Provision of state-specific discount codes and offer free shipping or faster delivery in targeted regions that are underperforming.
-  - Run holiday smart promotions e.g digital gift cards to attract customers, and exclusive discounts in the month of december to help maximize revenue.
+    - Offering region-specific discount codes, such as SOUTH15 for 15% off, can help boost sales in the South Region, which is currently the poorest-performing area.

  3. Optimize Pricing for Same-Day Shipping
-  - exploration of discounted same-day shipping for high-value orders, bundling delivery costs with premium memberships, or negotiating better rates with logistics partners to make it more affordable.
-  - Expand Product Availability for Same-Day Delivery (HOW??)
-  -
+    - Implementation of discounted same day shipping offers based on order value whereby there is a 10% off same-day shipping for orders above $50 and free same-day shipping for orders over $100.
+This encourages larger purchases while making fast delivery more appealing.
+    - Expand product availability for same-day delivery by strategically positioning high-demand products across fulfillment centers to ensure broader and faster same-day shipping coverage.

     NB: I SENCE A BIT OF BEING GENERIC IN THIS PROJECT( GO BACK AND DIG DEEP FOR THESE FINDINGS)